iann838/workery/docs/guides/responses.md

 # Responses

-Module: `apertum/responses`
+Module: `workery/responses`

 All responses are extended from the `Response` class of the Global Web API.

-By default, Apertum uses `JSONResponse` to wrap return values of route handlers if it is not a `Response`.
+By default, Workery uses `JSONResponse` to wrap return values of route handlers if it is not a `Response`.
 Available response classes:

 ## JSONResponse